 The Tenant agrees to have his/her vessel covered by a full marina insurance package (hull coverage as well as indemnity and liability coverage).
 Tenant agrees to release and discharge Marina from damage to persons or property in connection with Marina docking facility or marina storage area.
 This release and discharge shall cover without limitation any loss or damage resulting from marina’s employees docking or hauling Tenant’s boat, vandalism, theft, fire, and high/low water, wind, collision, ice, rain or any other act of God.

 When a boat enters Sandwich Marina, it immediately comes under the jurisdiction of the Sandwich Marina Harbormaster and his agents and shall be docked only where ordered and maneuvered as directed.
-Owners entering under emergency shall report immediately to the Harbormaster before entering the Marina.
+Owners entering under emergency/force majeure shall immediately contact the Harbormaster before entering the Marina.

 When a Tenant expects to have his/her boat out of a slip for an extended period, one day or more, Tenant shall notify the Marina in advance.
 The Marina reserves the right to temporarily occupy said slip for transient boats or their own use.
 Tenant is to remove dock lines when leaving slip for more than 24 hours.
 No subleasing of slips or transfer of boats between slips will be allowed.